librick/sdl-swing-copters/README.md

 ## Legal Stuff
 Don't sue me.
 Any assets taken from the original game are for personal use only.
-The code is MIT licensed but I don't own the rights to Swing Copters nor am I affiliated with the Swing Copter devs in any way.
+The code in this repo is MIT licensed but I don't own the rights to *Swing Copters* nor am I affiliated with the *Swing Copters* devs in any way.

 MIT licensed, pull requests welcome 🏗️🐦